 He texted back:

-She must have decided he was because they married a year later.
+She must have decided he was good/home in bed because they married a year later.

 To Have and to Hold … Hostage

 Could it be there’s another marriage in the offing: A merger between autocorrect and politically correct?

 ‘Autopoliticallycorrect’ may be about to become the new black.